Jesspacktacular/SpackChats/README.md

-# SpackChats
+# Spack Chats
-Home of the Spack Chats podcast
+Home of the Spack Chats podcast.

+Read more at the [Spack Chats Homepage](https://spackchats.wordpress.com/)